MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Copy-SPContentTypes.md

 ```

 ## DESCRIPTION
-This cmdlet is used in hybrid scenarios with SharePoint Online to copy Content Types from an on-premesis farm to SharePoint Online.
+This cmdlet is used in hybrid scenarios with SharePoint Online to copy Content Types from an on-premises farm to SharePoint Online.

 ## EXAMPLES